larrygrpolanco/rhetorical-move-step-analysis-study/fine-tuning/FINETUNING_GUIDE.md

 - This might happen with only 30 examples
 - It's OK for your study design
 - Document in your paper's limitations section

 ---

-## Expected Results (From Kim & Lu 2024)

-Based on similar studies, you can expect:

-**Move-Level Accuracy**:
-- Zero-shot: ~40-60%
-- Few-shot: ~50-70%
-- Fine-tuned: ~70-90% ✨

-**Step-Level Accuracy**:
-- Zero-shot: ~30-50%
-- Few-shot: ~40-60%
-- Fine-tuned: ~60-80% ✨

-**Your results may vary** due to:
-- Smaller training set (30 vs. Kim & Lu's 80)
-- Different domain (Biology vs. Applied Linguistics)
-- Simpler framework (11 vs. 23 categories)

----

-## Checklist

-**Before fine-tuning**:
-- [ ] Ran verify_finetuning_setup.py (all ✓)
-- [ ] Ran prepare_finetuning_data.py (success)
-- [ ] Checked finetuning_data.jsonl (30 lines, valid JSON)
-- [ ] Have OpenAI API key with credits

-**During fine-tuning**:
-- [ ] Uploaded finetuning_data.jsonl to OpenAI
-- [ ] Selected model: gpt-4.1-2025-04-14
-- [ ] Used default hyperparameters
-- [ ] Started training
-- [ ] Monitored progress (optional)

-**After fine-tuning**:
-- [ ] Copied fine-tuned model ID
-- [ ] Saved model ID in safe place
-- [ ] Tested model with test script
-- [ ] Verified output format is correct
-- [ ] Ready to run Phase 2 evaluation

----

-## Questions to Consider

-Before running your full study, confirm:

-1. ✓ Do you have sufficient API credits for 124 total runs?
-   - Phase 2: 4 runs
-   - Phase 3: 120 runs (4 conditions × 30)
-   - Estimated total: ~$150

-2. ✓ Do you have time for consistency runs?
-   - Each run: ~2-3 minutes
-   - Total: ~6-8 hours of API time
-   - Can run overnight or in batches

-3. ✓ Have you documented your model ID?
-   - You'll need it for all 30 fine-tuned runs
-   - If you lose it, you'll have to fine-tune again

----